MellowMelon/shortvas/README.md

 Relative version of `ShortvasPath#bezierCurveto`, drawing a bezier curve to `x
 + dcp1x, y + dcp1y, x + dcp2x, y + dcp2y, x + dx, y + dy` where `x, y` are the
 coordinates of the last path vertex (default 0, 0).
-Chainable.

 ### ShortvasPath#rect(x, y, width, height) -> ShortvasPath

 Equivalent of `Context#rect`.
-Chainable.

 ### ShortvasPath#arc(x, y, radius, startAngle, endAngle, anticlockwise) -> ShortvasPath

 Equivalent of `Context#arc`.
-Chainable.

 Note that SVG's `A` does not match this method. `A` is a planned but not currently implemented method.

 ### ShortvasPath#arcTo(cp1x, cp1y, cp2x, cp2y, r) -> ShortvasPath

 Equivalent of `Context#arcTo`.
-Chainable.

-For the performance-concerned, note that the computations required to make this work with relative positioning are somewhat involved.
+Note that significant computation is needed to ensure this method plugs into relative methods like `l` correctly, which may be a performance liability.

 ### ShortvasPath#closePath() -> ShortvasPath

 _Aliases: `Z`, `z`_

 Equivalent of `Context#closePath()`.
-Chainable.

 This will not adjust the current `x, y` position, instead expecting the next method call (if any) to have absolute coordinates.
 This may change in the